MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 2. Issue a SVCB query for $QNAME.

-3. If an AliasMode SVCB record is returned, set $QNAME to its TargetName (without additional prefixes) and loop back to step 2, subject to chain length limits and loop detection heuristics (see
+3. If an AliasMode SVCB record is returned for $QNAME (after following CNAMEs as normal), set $QNAME to its TargetName (without additional prefixes) and loop back to step 2, subject to chain length limits and loop detection heuristics (see
    {{client-failures}}).